influxdata/docs-v2/content/influxdb/cloud-iox/sql-reference.md

 SELECT * FROM summary_data
 ```

-### The OVER clause
+### OVER clause

 The `OVER` clause is used with SQL window functions.
-A `window function` performs a calculation across a set of table rows that are related in some way to the current row.
+A **window function** performs a calculation across a set of table rows that are related in some way to the current row.
  While similar to aggregate functions, window functions output results into rows retaining their separate identities.

 ```sql
 SELECT